 The Hubble Space Telescope science peer review process has changed considerably in recent years so even if you have served previously on an HST Panel or TAC, please review this website carefully.
-This review is organized by the Science Policy Group (SPG) of the Science Mission Office (SMO) of the Space Telescope Science Institute (STScI).

 All HST Phase I proposals and documents related to the proposal review are strictly confidential.

 - They should not be distributed or used in any manner not directly related to the review process.

 - They may not be discussed with anyone other than those STScI staff participating in the review activities.

 - There should be no discussions with your fellow committee members other than those during the actual committee meeting.